• Skip to main content

 philip's avent breastmilk storage cups

-These adorable little cups hold up to six ounces of human milk making them the perfect smart portions and they are dishwasher safe and BPA-free.
-They are stackable, leak-proof with a simple twist on and off lid and you can easily write that date and amount of the top or side of the cups.
+These adorable little cups hold up to six ounces of human milk making them the perfect smart portions and they are dishwasher-safe and BPA-free.
+They are stackable and leak-proof with a simple twist on and off the lid and you can easily write the date and amount on the top or side of the cups.

 They are safe for the freezer or fridge and are a great option for storing your breastmilk.